universal-ctags/universal-ctags.github.io/_posts/2021-01-05-optscript.md

 title: optscript
 ---

-For server years, @masatake has made the execution of ctags slower.
+For seven years, @masatake has made the execution of ctags slower.
 He is working hard for implementing yet another feature called **optscript** that makes the execution much slower.